-- The liquid refrigerant inside the evaporator coil converts to gas and as the warm humid indoor air passes over it, it absorbs the heat and removes the humidity which cools the air.
+- Liquid refrigerant inside the evaporator coil converts to gas.
+As the warm humid indoor air passes over it, the evaporator coil absorbs heat and removes humidity, which cools the air.

-- The furnace’s blower fan then circulates the chilled air up through the home’s ductwork and out into the various living areas.
+- The blower fan on your furnace then circulates the cooled air through your home’s ductwork and into the living areas.

-- Meanwhile, the refrigerant gas travels outside the house through a copper pipe (line set) to the compressor.
+- Meanwhile, the refrigerant gas travels outside your house through a copper pipe (line set) to the compressor.
 The compressor pressurizes the gas and moves the refrigerant through the condenser coil.
-As the condenser fan pulls cool air through the condenser coil it changes the refrigerant back to liquid form thus continuing the refrigeration cycle.
+As the condenser fan pulls cool air through the condenser coil, it changes the refrigerant back into liquid, continuing the refrigeration cycle.

-- The humidity that was pulled from the air turns into condensation which is removed from the evaporator coil via the condensate drain line.
+- The humidity that was pulled from the air turns into condensation, which is removed from the evaporator coil through the condensate drain line.

-- The heated air in the home circulates through the cold air returns and back into the system to be cooled down and dehumidified again.
+- The heated air in the home circulates through the cold air returns to the system to be cooled down and dehumidified again.

 Ductless air conditioners are also split systems with outdoor and indoor components.
 These are connected by a copper conduit that also houses the power cable, refrigerant tubing, suction tubing and a condensate drain.